3bot/3bot-worker/README.md

 #### PORT

+required: True

 default: None

 Port number the worker listens.
 This Port should be openend by your firewall.
 The port number from the 3bot application and threebot-worker settings must match.

 #### SECRET_KEY

+required: True

+default: None

 The secret key is used to establish a secure connection from the 3bot application to the threebot-worker.
 The secret key from the 3bot application and threebot-worker settings must match.

 **Never share your your secret key!**

 #### LOGFILE

+required: False

 default: `~/3bot/3bot.log`

-Path to the logfile. theebot-worker will log all incomming connections, performed workflows and errors
+Path to the logfile. theebot-worker will log all incomming connections, performed workflows and errors.

 #### LOGLEVEL

+required: False

 default: `CRITICAL`